WukLab/FPGA-OS/README.md

 Copyright (c) 2019, Wuklab, UCSD.

-Last Updated: Sep 12, 2019
+Last Updated: Oct 24, 2019

-Codebase Organization Principles:
+## Codebase Organization Principles

 - Make each subfolder be an IP on its own.
 This means it should have its own scripts, rtl or hls code, and testbench.
 - Hierarchy IPs will have dependency.
 We need to express the order explicitly